 We are also particularly interested in anyone with an interest in landscaping about one acre of garden.

 Another winter project is the pollarding and pruning of a number of trees

-Twenty six years ago we bought a nearly derelict farmhouse and barn in about two acres of land 10 kilometres east of Villefranche de Rouergue in the Aveyron Department, France.
+Twenty seven years ago we bought a nearly derelict farmhouse and barn in about two acres of land 10 kilometres east of Villefranche de Rouergue in the Aveyron Department, France.

-We are both retired.
-Richard is a retired fire service officer, Patricia a retired tax adviser.
+We are both British and retired Richard was an officer in the fire service and Patricia was a tax adviser.
 We do have wide range of friends both French and British.
 Whilst together we have very good knowledge and experience of building and DIY skills and also all the tools and necessary equipment we are no longer as energetic as we once used to be, so extra help is always a welcome relief.